 4. Suggested Wine/Drink Pairings

-Link suggested wine pairings to entrees as a modifier window that includes all suggestions in addition to a “no wine” button – this will result in greater wine sales because the servers will not forget to upsell.
+You can Link suggested wine pairings to entrees as a modifier window that includes all suggestions in addition to a “no wine” button – this will result in more significant wine sales because the servers will not forget to upsell.
 Since wine is the most profitable item in a restaurant, this is a great benefit.

 5. Prep Printer Routing